Definitions

 Resolutions

 A resolution is a plan of action about the agenda topic that one or many countries have decided to introduce to the United Nations.
 It is usually about one problem related to the agenda and offers solutions to this problem.
 When a resolution is introduced, the debate is now about that resolution.
-Informal debate and caucus time are good times to ask questions and get more information about the resolution During this time, you can ask the country that introduced the resolution to explain in more details, or you can ask another country their opinion on the resolution.
+Informal debate and caucus time are good times to ask questions and get more information about the resolution.
+During this time, you can ask the country that introduced the resolution to explain in more details, or you can ask another country their opinion on the resolution.

 Amendments